Category:

 Primary Purpose

 Each of these platforms serves a specific role, even though they’re often grouped together as e-signature software.
-At first glance, they may seem similar, but their core focus is where things start to differ.
+Upon first glance, they may seem similar, but their core focus is where things start to differ.

 Adobe Sign is built to support teams already working within the Adobe ecosystem.
 It works best for companies that manage a lot of PDFs and want signing features baked into tools like Acrobat.